T-Pau/Joyride/Documentation/Joyride.md

 ![](4%20Joysticks.png)

-This adapter supports eight or sixteen joysticks with one button each.
+This adapter supports joysticks with one button each, depending on model 8 or 16 joysticks.

-It connects to both controller ports.
+It connects to both controller ports: port 1 for control, port 2 for joysticks.

 Note: Support for the sixteen joystick variant has not been tested.